greenelab/czi-seed-rfa/manuscript.md

 [@6i1NIkNx,@cJPxOJMp] (PI Fertig).
 This technique learns biologically relevant features across contexts and data modalities [@wkhRfjyx,@1GkdWBzqU,@uInnOMwX,@1DZRsfkoC,@6i1NIkNx], including notably the HPN DREAM8 challenge [@qpg6x7P4].
-We will modify the scCoGAPS uncertainty estimate to account for measurement-specific technical variation [@5Cj8i4Xu] in the HCA.
-As spatially annotated data becomes available, we will extend scCoGAPS to incorporate this.
+This technique is specifically selected as a base enabling technnology because its error distribution can naturally account for measurement-specific technical variation [@5Cj8i4Xu] and its prior distributions for different feature quantifications or spatial information.
-For non-linear needs, neural networks with multiple layers, provide a complementary path to low-dimensional representations [@5CsWRjfp] (PI Greene).
+For non-linear needs, neural networks with multiple layers, provide a complementary path to low-dimensional representations [@5CsWRjfp] (PI Greene) that model these diverse features of HCA data.
 We note that many groups are working in this area for both linear and non-linear techniques (e.g., [@vpa3pNZU,@XjfRUvN5,@TkR5VPF7,@V3nGUaio,@eMe9qeSH,@1GR3FIJMG,@GC2u23Xj,@OekvE5up]).
-Because of the substantial number of groups developing neural network based methods, we don't currently plan additional efforts on this front; however, we will continue to use and rigorously evaluate these methods.
+Because of the substantial number of groups developing neural network based methods, we do not currently plan additional efforts on methods development beyond scCoGAPS.
+However, we will continue to use and rigorously evaluate these methods.
 We will incorporate the best performing methods into our search and catalog tools.
 The latent space team from the HCA collaborative networks RFA (including PIs Fertig, Goff,